jclwilson/jclwilson.github.io/_posts/2017-01-03-john-berger.md

 ---
 title: 'I Hope You Consider What I Arrange, But Be Sceptical of It: John Berger'
-date: 2017-01-03 00:00:00 Z
 layout: post
 redirect_from:
 image: john-berger-ways-of-seeing.png
 image_link:
 image_caption:
 article_category:
 publisher:
-publisher_url:

 contributor:
 coverage:
 creator:
 description:
-format: article
 identifier:
 language:
 relation:
 rights:
 source:
 subject:
 ---

 I started 2017 with John Berger on my mind.
 2016 ended with a number of deaths, with Berger at ninety it wouldn’t be long.
 In November I went to the launch of <cite>A Jar of Wild Flowers</cite>.
 Then, over Christmas, I was given a couple of his books, <cite>Portraits</cite> and <cite>About Looking</cite>.